Breast cancer patients may misjudge how they’ll feel after mastectomy

 For the study, researchers surveyed 96 women with breast cancer before they had a mastectomy and again one year later.
 The study included 42 women who had breast reconstruction surgery right after the mastectomy.

-Overall, patients who had a mastectomy without reconstruction significantly underestimated how satisfied they would be with their breasts and their quality of life afterwards, researchers report in JAMA Surgery.
+Overall, patients who had a mastectomy without reconstruction significantly underestimated how satisfied they would be with their breasts and their quality of life afterwards, researchers report online February 7 in JAMA Surgery.

 When women did get breast reconstruction, they overestimated how much this would boost their satisfaction with their breasts and their feelings of sexual attractiveness, the study also found.